indigo-dc/wattson/gitbook/user.md

 Provider [egi][ready] European Grid Infrastracture (Development) (https://aai-dev.egi.eu/oidc/) Provider [google][ready] Google, the well known search giant (https://accounts.google.com)
 ```
-In the example above, the TTS will be asked to list all the OpenId Connect Providers it supports.
+In the example above, the WATTS will be asked to list all the OpenId Connect Providers it supports.
-For this example, the TTS supports four OpenId Connect providers.
+For this example, the WATTS supports four OpenId Connect providers.
 Each line contains multiple information:
  - the id of the provider e.g. 'iam'
  - the status, in this example 'ready'